Kelcon86/NBA_HOF_Predictions/README.md

 ### Analysis Phase
 - Description of preliminary feature engineering and preliminary feature selection, including the decision-making process

-    *   Feature selection has been minimal at this point in our project, but at our instructor's advice we began by removing the `year_drafted` and `gp (games played)` columns to allow our machine learning model to focus purly on in-game statics like points, shots made, shot attempts, turnovers, etc.
+    *   Feature selection has been minimal at this point in our project, but at our instructor's advice we began by removing the `year_drafted` and `gp (games played)` columns to allow our machine learning model to focus purely on in-game statics like points, shots made, shot attempts, turnovers, etc.

 - Description of how data was split into training and testing sets